arkency/posts/posts/2013-06-05-how-to-track-activerecord-model-statistics.md

 In this example I assume, that the only method to persist information about created model is to use log messages.
 Of course it's just a simplification.
 In real world you don't want to gather all statistics in log: it can be time consuming to calculate the results, logs can be really big or rotated.

-For alternative persistance method you have to be aware of 2 things:
+For alternative persitsence method you have to be aware of 2 things:

-1. It shouldn't influence much response time.
+1. It shouldn't slow down response time too much.
 2. It should be threadsafe.

-If you dig into [chillout](https://github.com/chilloutio/chillout) gem you'll see how can you achieve that - you can use ```Thread.current``` to pass information about created models and middleware to get this information and send it to storage - in our case to API endpoint.
-There are few simple optimizations that will help you not kill app's performance when dealing with API, but that's subject for another post.
+If you dig into [chillout](https://github.com/chilloutio/chillout) gem you'll see how you can achieve that - you can use ```Thread.current``` to pass information about created models and middleware to get this information and send it to the storage - in our case to API endpoint.
+There are a few simple optimizations that will help you not to kill app's performance when dealing with API, but that's subject for another post.